 Photo Album Shortcut to Insert Photos

 Open PowerPoint for a new blank presentation.
-On the Insert tab>Images section>click Photo Album.
+On the Insert tab>Images section>click Photo Album template.
 The Photo Album window will appear.

 Click on the File/Disk button and point to your new PowerPoint Photo Album photo.
 Click on the folder, then press Ctrl-A to select all the photos in the folder.
 Press the Insert button to insert these photos into your presentation.

 Your pictures will now be listed in the “Pictures album” section of the Photo Album window.
 You can sort them now, but it’s easier to sort slides, so we will sort later.
 Look at the Album Layout section.
 “Fit to Slide” is the default and makes your photo as big as your slide.
 If you look at the other options, you can combine several slides with or without a caption.
 We’ll leave it as “Fit to Slide” today.
 Leave the Frame Shape and Theme options as they are, and click the “Create” button in the drop-down menu.

-This is where the magic begins!
-PowerPoint does all the work, automatically creating all the Powerpoint slides like the title slide for example, and placing each photo on one slide for you.
+This is where the magic begins.
+The program does all the work, automatically creating all the Powerpoint slides like the title slide for example, and placing each photo on one slide for you.
 If you have a lot of slides, be patient while they load.
-Once the slides are created, stay on Slide 1 and edit the title and creator’s name if necessary.
+Once the slides are created,make Slide 1 as your current slide and edit the title and creator’s name if necessary.
 You may also go to the Design tab and pick a different theme or variant.
 These themes and variants make PowerPoint templates less monotonous and more exciting.
 For this project, I’m going to keep the default design because I think the simple bold black background accentuates my photos.

 Save Your Show

 This is a good time to save your creation.
 Just click Save on the File Tab.
 Save it to the same PowerPoint Photo Album folder.
 It’s always a good idea to keep your PowerPoint presentation, your photos, and your song in the same folder.
 If you are moving your presentation to a USB drive, copy the entire folder to the new computer can find the files, too.

 Do you want to change the order of your slides?
-Click the Slide Sorter icon in the bottom right and drag the slides around until they are in the order you prefer.
+Click the Slide Sorter icon in the bottom right and drag the slides around the slide master screen until they are in the order you prefer.

 Transitions and Advance Slide by Four Seconds

+Now for the animations.
 On the Transitions tab, click on the Fade transition for simplicity, then change the timing to 4 seconds by clicking the Advance Slide After arrow up four times.
-Before leaving the Transitions tab, be sure to click “Apply to All,” so that your transition applies to your entire show.
+Before leaving the Transitions tab, be sure to click “Apply to All,” on the dialog box so that your transition applies to your entire show.
 For a more detailed description of transitions, see our PowerPoint Transitions lesson.

 Insert Audio, aka, Add Music

 Your show is visually ready, but you may want to add some background music.
 From the Slide Sorter view, double-click your title Slide 1 to return to Normal view.
 Go to the Insert tab.
 On the far right, there is a Media section for inserting Video and Audio.
 Click Insert tab>Media section>Audio drop-down arrow>Audio on my PC.
 Point to the song you copied to the PowerPoint Photo Album folder, and click Insert on the drop-down list.